-Until Roman expansion in early years of A.D.
+Until Roman expansion in the early years of A.D.
 (Anno Domini), on the eastern coast of the Adriatic sea lived Illyrian tribe called the Dalmatae.
-Romans successfully conquered Illyrian lands of Dalmatia and Panonia as well as most of the Europe.
+Romans successfully conquered Illyrian lands of Dalmatia and Panonia as well as most of the Europe (map).
 Dalmatia had just become yet another Roman province for many centuries, or until collapse of Roman Empire.

 Rulers (and dreamers) were changing but Croats endured and modern-day Dalmatia is in the Republic of Croatia, Central-Europe (discover).
 Dalmatia stretches from island of Rab and the southern part of Velebit mountain range, on the northwest coastline, to the most southeastern part of Croatia, Prevlaka, overlooking the Bay of Kotor.